clojure-quant/infra-guix/README.md

 ## guix bugs

-PYTHON env variable: if python3 is installed in host, this variable fucksup local apps thatuse python.
+PYTHON env variable: if python3 is installed in host, this variable fucks up local apps that use python.
 I only install python in dev profile. so should not be an issue. solution: unset python in bashrc or wait for update (which comes soon)

 GIT SSL: if guest os has ssl issue with git: git config --global http.sslverify false

+tmux:
+tmux: need UTF-8 locale (LC_CTYPE) but have ANSI_X3.4-1968
+guix environment --container --ad-hoc glibc-utf8-locales tmux … export GUIX_LOCPATH=$GUIX_ENVIRONMENT/lib/locale
+or use the option --preserve.